backstage/backstage/plugins/incremental-ingestion-backend/README.md

 }
 ```

-If you need to pass a token to your API, then you can create a constructor that will receive a token and use the token to setup th client.
+If you need to pass a token to your API, then you can create a constructor that will receive a token and use the token to setup the client.

 ```ts
 export class MyIncrementalEntityProvider implements IncrementalEntityProvider<Cursor, Context> {